 Most nurses simply use tinted lip balm at work which needs to be reapplied frequently.
 If you want to use lipstick, choose matte so you don’t need to reapply as much.

 If your favorite lipstick color is not available in matte variants, you can follow this simple trick.
-Just hold a tissue over your lips once lipstick has been applied, and apply powder over the tissue.
+Just hold a tissue over your lips once the lipstick has been applied and dust some powder over the tissue.
 This quick and easy trick will create the same long-lasting effect of matte lipsticks.

 9. Create An Eye Lift with a Highlighter